BAR & ISO registered removal company

 The method of disposal varies and is dependent upon the nature of the document.
 Specifically, any documents or files that contain sensitive or confidential information and sensitive Personal Data must be disposed of as confidential waste and will be subject to secure electronic deletion.

-Category 1 Data / Documents | Category 1 documents contain information that is of the highest security and confidentiality and includes Personal Data.
 Disposal – This information will be disposed of as confidential waste (cross-cut shredded and incinerated) and shall be subject to secure electronic deletion.
-Disposal of the documents should include proof of destruction. |
+Disposal of the documents should include proof of destruction.

-Category 2 Data / Documents | Category 2 documents contain confidential information such as names, signatures and addresses, or information that can be used by third parties to commit fraud, but which does not contain any Personal Data.
-Disposal – This information will be cross-cut shredded and placed into locked rubbish bins for collection.
-Electronic documents will be subject to secure electronic deletion. |
+Category 2 documents contain confidential information such as names, signatures and addresses, or information that can be used by third parties to commit fraud, but which does not contain any Personal Data.

-Category 3 Data / Documents | Category 3 are those that do not contain any confidential information or personal data.
-Disposal – This information will be strip-shredded or disposed of through local recycling schemes. |
+Category 3 are those that do not contain any confidential information or personal data.

 BREACH REPORTING